ontologyportal/sigmanlp/README.txt

 cd ~/workspace/sigmanlp
 ant

+Then follow the steps in "Account Management" below before proceeding

 In your .bashrc you'll need to have a greater heap space allocation than for sigmakee alone

 export CATALINA_OPTS="$CATALINA_OPTS -Xms1000M -Xmx5000M"